 There will be three midterms and a nal exam.
-The nal exam (scheduled by the registrar) will be on December 19th, at 4:00 PM, in class.
-The midterms will take place right after the end of each broad topic, as outlined below.
-I will announce the dates of the midterms as the course progresses.
+The nal exam (scheduled by the registrar) will be on December 18th, at 4:00 PM, in class.
+The nal exam is cumulative.
+Midterms are not (the material for the end of each broad topic, as outlined below.
+I will announce the dates of the midterms as the course progresses; you can expect one midterm per month, for September, October, and November, during the third of fourth week of the month.